-Our long exposure masterclass is designed to perfect the techniques of long exposure, high dynamic range (HDR) and fine black and white photography.
-Based at Russell, in the historic Bay of Islands, this location offers the perfect place for long exposure photography, wild coastlines, waterfalls and classic jetties.
-Long exposure photography requires the use of neutral density ‘ND’ filters to enable longer shutter speeds, which can capture the beautiful and often surprising effects of movement in the water and clouds.
-Capturing images like this requires good technique and some knowledge.
-By joining this workshop, you’ll be guided in ND and HDR techniques, and in the process learn how to take compelling coastal photographs.
+With landscape photographers Richard Young and Ken Wright as your tutors, this 4-day long exposure photography workshop showcases the best of the Bay of Islands coastal scenery.
+Long exposure photography requires the use of Neutral Density (ND) filters to enable longer shutter speeds, which can capture the beautiful and often surprising effects of movement in the water and clouds.
+Capturing images like this requires good technique, by joining this workshop you’ll be guided through advanced use of ND filters along with HDR techniques, and in the process, learn how to take compelling coastal photographs.

 Long exposure photography

-Black & white fine art photography
+Black & White fine-art photography

-The Beautiful Bay of Islands
+The beautiful Bay of Islands

-Boat charter in the Bay of Islands
+Boat trip on the Bay of Islands

 Coastal landscapes of the Hokianga

 Camera Equipment: Our workshops focus on how to use your camera, not your type of camera.
 A basic list of recommended camera equipment can be found hereClothing: A list of recommended clothing to wear on the workshop can be found here

 Booking & Payment

 A non-refundable deposit of NZD$400.00 is required to reserve your space for the workshop.
-The remaining balance is due 14 days prior to the start of the workshop.
-You may pay in full at time of booking, the balance (minus the deposit) will remain fully refundable until 14 days before the workshop.
+The remaining balance is due 30 days prior to the start of the workshop.
+You may pay in full at time of booking, the balance (minus the deposit) will remain fully refundable until 30 days before the workshop.

 Booking and Cancellation Policy: Please click here for our booking and cancellation policy.